RavinduPabasara/DynamicDataCleanerWithGemini/README.md

 ## Overview

-The Dynamic Data Cleaner is a web application built using Streamlit that leverages LangChain and Google Generative AI to automatically suggest and apply data cleaning steps to a CSV dataset.
+The Dynamic Data Cleaner is a web application built using Streamlit that leverages LangChain and Google Generative AI to test the ability of a LLM to automatically suggest and apply data cleaning steps to a CSV dataset.
 The application provides an intuitive interface to upload a dataset, receive recommendations on essential cleaning steps, and download the cleaned dataset.

 ## Features